CHDP Student Resources

 Concept prototyping: Collaborative problem-solving with systems thinking approach; Introduction to quantitative and qualitative research methods; Optimization and integration; Component prototyping; Ethical dimensions of collaborative sociotechnology innovation for societal impact.

 (Fall): Applied systems thinking; Identification and analysis of stakeholders; Skills discovery and transdisciplinary team building; Rapid Prototyping.

 (Spring): Applied collaborative sociotechnical innovation; Customer discovery; Evidence-based decision-making; Iterative design; Troubleshooting.

 Fourth-year (Capstone) studios:

 (Fall): Applied systems building; Project leadership and management, including resource allocation and scheduling; Team management; Value propositions; Project pitching.

 (Spring): Applied systems evaluation: Understanding precedence, modeling, experimentation and cognitive reasoning; User experience; User testing; Systems assessment addressing feasibility, viability, desirability, sustainability, optimization, and integration; Systems reflection and documentation.

 Customizable interdisciplinary general education.
-The Discovery Program offers over 40 one-credit Honors course modules that cover key concepts in the participating disciplines related to collaborative sociotechnical innovation for sustainable development.
+The CHDP offers over 20 one-credit Honors course modules that cover key concepts in the participating disciplines related to collaborative sociotechnical innovation for sustainable development.
 Students choose the modules that best fit their interdisciplinary collaboration interests.
 All modules employ a flipped classroom format, combining rich faculty-student interactions both in person and online, which facilitates flexible scheduling.
-All modules count toward Pathways general education requirements.
+All modules count toward Pathways to General Education requirements.

 Each student is assigned an Honors faculty advisor who helps the student connect their disciplinary education within their degree area to transdisciplinary education in collaborative sociotechnical innovation for sustainable development.